A Study to Test the Addition of the Drug Cabozantinib to Chemotherapy in Patients With Newly Diagnosed Osteosarcoma

 From randomization until disease progression, relapse, diagnosis of a second malignant neoplasm, death or last contact, whichever occurs first, assessed up to 5 years after completion of study treatment

-Occurrence of dose-limiting toxicity (DLT) (Feasibility)
+Occurrence of dose-limiting toxicity (Feasibility)

 Time Frame: Baseline up to 6 weeks

 Only patients with high risk osteosarcoma who have a primary tumor considered resectable at the time of enrollment will be enrolled to this part of the trial.
-If a feasible dose cannot be established, the study committee will consult with Children's Oncology Group (COG) leadership and National Cancer Institute Cancer Therapy Evaluation Program (NCI CTEP) regarding possible modifications of the regimen and subsequent protocol amendment.
+If a feasible dose cannot be established, the study committee will consult with Children's Oncology Group leadership and National Cancer Institute Cancer Therapy Evaluation Program regarding possible modifications of the regimen and subsequent protocol amendment.

 Baseline up to 6 weeks

-Event-free survival (EFS) (Phase III)
+EFS (Phase III)

 Time Frame: From randomization until disease progression, relapse, diagnosis of a second malignant neoplasm, death or last contact, whichever occurs first, assessed up to 5 years after completion of study treatment